Acetheproblemsolver3/Acetheproblemsolver3/README.md

 - 💞️ I’m looking to collaborate on solving a query/problem or a project and help someone.
 - 📫 How to reach me - email - aksharanj7@gmail.com

-    Feel free to go through my projects repos and Let me know what you think.
+    Feel free to go through my project repos and Let me know what you think.

   Thanks for visiting :)